-The concentration and level of engine coolant should be checked at the intervals listed in scheduled maintenance.
-The coolant concentration should be maintained at 50/50 coolant and water, which equates to a freeze point of $-34^{\circ}F$ ($-36^{\circ}C$).
+The concentration and level of engine coolant should be checked at the intervals listed in scheduled maintenance information.
+The coolant concentration should be maintained at 50/50 coolant and distilled water, which equates to a freeze point of -34°F (-36°C).
 Coolant concentration testing is possible with a hydrometer or antifreeze tester (such as the Rotunda Battery and Antifreeze Tester, 014-R1060).
 The level of coolant should be maintained at the "FULL COLD" level or within the "COLD FILL RANGE" in the coolant reservoir.
 If the level falls below, add coolant per the instructions in the Adding engine coolant section.
+When the engine is cold, check the level of engine coolant in the reservoir.